-Seeking to maximize the effect of the existing light boxes, Corse conceived of an even larger light work that would require the construction of a Tesla coil over one metre in height.
-To secure approval to purchase the necessary parts, though, she had to enroll in a university physics course.
-Her studies at the University of Southern California introduced her to quantum physics and key doctrines such as the Heisenberg Uncertainty Principle, all of which clarified that, in her words, “there is nothing static in the universe”.
-Humans experience reality through an eternally subjective lens.
+Seeking to maximize the effect of the existing lightboxes, Corse conceived of an even larger light work that would require the construction of a Tesla coil over one metre in height.
+Her studies in physics at the University of Southern California introduced her to quantum physics and key doctrines such as the Heisenberg Uncertainty Principle, all of which clarified that, in her words, “there is nothing static in the universe”.

 In the 1970s, Corse continued her evolution by investigating other materials with light-interactive properties, while simultaneously branching from white monochrome into black.
 What followed were her Black Light paintings and her Black Earth works.
 The succeeding years saw Corse both refine and expand her practice: creating black and grey microsphere paintings in the late 1970s and 1980s; initiating compositions such as the arch and double-arch in the late 1980s and 1990s; even returning to use of the primary colours just before the millennium.
 Corse believes that her greatest innovation arrived in 1996 when she first painted the “inner band”, a vertical stripe full of luminous, active brushstrokes that completely disappears into the surrounding field of the canvas from certain viewing angles.
 Since that time she has continued to hone her techniques, subtly evolve her core themes and resurrect materials from the preceding decades to captivating new ends.

 Corse’s work is in a number of public collections including the Solomon R. Guggenheim Museum, New York, USA;